Kequc/kequapp.github.io/content/6-additional-information/2-get-body.md

 Node delivers the body of a request in chunks.

-It is not necessary to wait for the request to finish before we begin processing it.
+It is not necessary to wait for the request to finish before processing it.
 In most cases, you just want the data and therefore a helper method `getBody` is provided which you may use to await body from the completed request.

 ```javascript
 createRoute({